PaoloConte/openapi-to-notion/README.md

 ### Environment Variables
 - `NOTION_TOKEN` : The Notion integration API token

-### Program Arguments
-- path of the folder containing the OpenAPI definitions

 ### Run
 Create a `config.yaml` file with the following content:
 ```yaml